Our Board

 Washington Women’s Foundation is governed by a 19-member Board of Directors elected from and by the membership.

-Susan Barley joined the Foundation in 2013.
-Over the years, she has been a member of the Pooled Fund/Collective Grant Committee, Partner Grant Committee, International Grant Committee, Finance Committee, Intersect/Convening Committee and Cabinet.
+Susan Barley joined Washington Women’s Foundation in 2013.
+Over the years, she has been a member of the Pooled Fund/Collective Grant Committee, Partner Grant Committee, Advocacy Grant Committee, International Grant Committee, Finance and Governance Committees, Intersect/Convening Committee and Cabinet.

 By training, Susan is a corporate attorney, with her own special projects practice.
 She has a lot of family in the Seattle area and spends much time with them.
 Too much time, perhaps, in the view of her children.
 She enjoys the outdoors, travel, art, and connecting with friends and family.